CustlyNotts/aks-pack/README.md

 Run the `ssh-keygen -m PEM -t rsa -b 4096` command to create an SSH key.
 Press the `Enter` key to select defaults.

-Navigate into aks/ dir `cd aks/` and run the following commands to deploy the aks cluster
+Navigate into aks/ dir and run the following commands to deploy the aks cluster
 ```
 terraform init
 terraform plan -var-file vars/aks-swoom-test.tfvars